Bibbott0/CXL_internship/Blog.md

 Conservation teams can easily filter through the data to identify relevant species, behaviours, or signs of disease, enabling immediate response based on their specific needs.
 Moreover, the long-term data collected and categorised by Sentinel provides valuable insights into behaviour patterns and population demographics - information that has traditionally been difficult to gather accurately across large areas.

 ![image](https://github.com/user-attachments/assets/e57287cc-aa18-472c-9f05-b7f855362d18)
-~ <font size=2>Visual summary of different products offered in Sentinel project.
-Image taken from CXL's website  </font>
+*~Visual summary of different products offered in Sentinel project.
+Image taken from CXL's website*
 	https://sentinel.conservationxlabs.com

 ### Waiting for Dante to answer questions before writing